Close Menu

 Nineteen years is is 228 months.
 At $1200 a month (which is a lower than average benefit amount), that is $273,600.
 Additionally, you will win a higher retirement benefit at the age of 67.
 Let’s say the average higher retirement benefit is $300 a month and you live to be 90 years old.
 That is another $82,800.

 It costs 25% of your back benefit OR $7200 from your back benefit to pay your attorney.
+The fee rises to $9200 in November 2024.
 You pay whatever is less and only if you win.
 Let’s pretend you pay the maximum fee of $7200.
 If you win your case, then your attorney has just won you $356,400, plus early Medicare benefits.
-You attorney will be paid $7200 and you will be paid $349,200.
+You attorney will be paid the fee cap amount and you will receive $349,200.

 All attorneys charge the same amount.
 So, you can go it alone and not hire an attorney, but chances are you will lose $356,400.
-Or, you can hire an attorney with no experience and still pay $7200.
-Finally, you can hire an attorney with over 30 years of experience and still pay $7200 and win $349,200.
+Or, you can hire an attorney with no experience and you will probably lose your case.
+Finally, you can hire an attorney with over 30 years of experience and win $349,200.
 The choice is yours.
 But, we hope you can see that the cost of a lawyer with 30 years of experience is “worth it.”

 HOW WILL YOU PAY THE ATTORNEY FEE?